 Each card linked to the digital wallet on your smart device would build toward its own unique cap, so be sure to select the same card for each trip in order to reach the cap and begin getting free rides.
 You can set your preferred card as the default payment method in your digital wallet.

 Joint bank cards, even if they have the same card number, will be recognized as different cards and will build towards their own separate fare caps.

-The best way to track your progress toward reaching the weekly fare cap is with a secure and free OMNY account.
+The best way to track your progress toward reaching the 7-day fare cap is with a secure and free OMNY account.
 Simply link the payment card you are using to travel with OMNY to your OMNY account, and information about your progress will appear automatically.
-Register for an OMNY account here
+Register for an OMNY account here.

 Currently, the fare cap only applies to subway and local bus trips.
-However, if you take a trip on a subway or local bus ($2.75) and transfer to an Express Bus ($4 step-up fare), the fare paid for the subway or local bus will count toward the weekly fare cap.
+However, if you take a trip on a subway or local bus ($2.90) and transfer to an Express Bus ($4.10 step-up fare), the fare paid for the subway or local bus will count toward the 7-day fare cap.